-Few of the restaurants I often go to enjoy middle eastern food in Toronto are listed below.
-Both has sat down and take away facility.
+A few of the restaurants I often go to enjoy middle eastern food in Toronto are listed below.
+Both have a sit-down and a take-away facility.

-There are few more to try will keep you posted as I get to try those.
+There are a few more to try will keep you posted as I get to try those.